xieby1/xieby1.github.io/src/Distro/Nix/vim.md

 Vim-css-color is not compatible with tree-sitter, due to regex based highlight.
 See [Github Issue: Neovim tree sitter support](https://github.com/ap/vim-css-color/issues/164) for details.
+Vim-css-color sometimes cannot render same text color.
+I need to scroll my vim viewport, then it **may** render color correctly.

 Vim-hexokinase is good, but must depends on `termguicolors` is turned on.
 `termguicolors` will enable 24-bit RGB color,